 They pull in relevant details from an audience member’s LinkedIn profile, which means that they can share contact details in just a few clicks – painless, even on a smartphone.
 As a result, they are proven to dramatically increase the number of leads that a campaign generates, and send CPL plummeting in the process.

-LinkedIn Lead Gen Forms can be combined with the most impactful formats for delivering lead generation content and messaging on LinkedIn: Sponsored Content and Sponsored InMail.
+LinkedIn Lead Gen Forms can be combined with the most impactful formats for delivering lead generation content and messaging on LinkedIn: Sponsored Content and Message Ads.

 LinkedIn offers a wide range of touchpoints that you can use to drive leads – from organic activity that will help interested prospects find you and your business, to paid opportunities that will put the right messages in front of the right prospects.
 Here’s a full list of the different touchpoints that you can leverage for lead generation.

-A LinkedIn Company Page is your brand’s home on LinkedIn.
+A LinkedIn Page is your brand’s home on LinkedIn.
 It can be used to share company news, industry articles, and thought leadership pieces to attract followers.
-When people choose to follow your Company Page, they’re signaling potential interest in your business.
+When people choose to follow your LinkedIn Page, they’re signaling potential interest in your business.